 What Is Caregiver Burnout?

 Caregivers are more at risk for depression and anxiety than noncaregivers, according to the CDC.
-One September 2018 study in Medicine found that, among people who were providing care to someone with cancer, 47 percent of them had anxiety and 42 percent had depression.
+One September 2018 study in Medicine found 47 percent of people who were providing care to someone with cancer had anxiety and 42 percent had depression.

 How to Practice Self-Care to Avoid Burnout